OCA/website/website_form_builder/readme/ROADMAP.rst

 * If you add a custom file upload field to a form that creates records in models that have no ``mail.thread`` inheritance, your users will be unable to send the form.

+* This module it's incompatible with 'website_form_recaptcha' module.